‘It’s all about sharing your story’: Why native content is one of the best ways to grow your brand

 “The cost was very reasonable, and my trustees were delighted with the data Mediahuis could provide about those who saw our content.
 We certainly won’t wait another 313 years before investing in advertising with Mediahuis again.”

 In a similar vein, Gillian Murphy from Enable Ireland used native content to promote the charity’s fundraising initiatives to a wide audience.

-“We were really happy with the results from both our digital advertising and native content pieces on Independent.ie for our fundraising campaign ‘Win a House Cork’,” Gillian states.
+“We were really happy with the results from both our digital advertising and native content pieces on the Irish Independent for our fundraising campaign ‘Win a House Cork’,” Gillian states.
 “The native piece in particular was very prominent on the homepage.
 It allowed us to promote our campaign, tell the story of our organisation and successfully drove traffic to our campaign website.”

 If you would like to find out more about native content and how it can benefit your company, please get in touch.